MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-cs-historical-analytics-csh.md

 ### User roles to view analytics reports

 The service managers must have the System Administrator or CSR Manager role to view the reports.
+To configure other user roles to access analytics reports, see [Configure user roles to access analytics reports](configure-user-roles-report-access.md).

 <!-->
 ### Provide report access to additional security roles